 Researchers affiliated with the MELT method published a very small study of 22 people in June 2016 in the Journal of Bodywork and Movement Therapies.
 They found that the technique reduced pain, increased flexibility and provided real change in connective tissue (although they did not compare the method to other pain-relief practices).

 Hitzmann used research from many sources to create the technique, including learnings on fascia manipulation that continue to evolve.

-One November 2015 study in the International Journal of Sports Physical Therapy, for example, showed that self-myofascial release using foam rollers and roller massage increased people's range of motion and muscle recovery after exercise.
+One November 2015 study in the International Journal of Sports Physical Therapy, for example, showed that self-myofascial release using foam rollers increased people's range of motion and muscle recovery after exercise.
 However, the study authors concluded that more research is needed to understand just how much SMR you should do and how often you should do it.

 Today, there are thousands of fitness professionals who have been trained in the MELT Method and use it in classes and private practice, like Lisa Chase, a licensed physical therapist and owner of St. Petersburg, Florida-based Back 2 Normal Physical Therapy.

 She discovered the technique while looking for a treatment for her own hand pain, then later attended a MELT training and certification class.
 "Since the MELT Method is a technique you do on your own, my in-person patients do the work, and I'm there to guide them," Chase says.